AleksandarBayrev/general-linux-fixes/Fedora-After-Install.md

 ## For Multimedia (FFmpeg/Mesa) from RPMFusion check this - [https://rpmfusion.org/Howto/Multimedia](https://rpmfusion.org/Howto/Multimedia)

-## For Lutris - `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope/x86_64/23.08`
+## For Lutris - `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope/x86_64/23.08 (or the latest one available)`

 ## If you have system-wide hangs without internet - `sudo dnf reinstall linux-firmware`